National Interest Electric Transmission Corridor: Corridor designations of 2007

 In 2007, the DOE designated two corridors, the Mid-Atlantic Area national corridor, and the Southwest Area corridor.
 Using a source-and-sink approach, the DOE determined areas of significant transmission network congestion and electricity demand (sink), then examined likely areas of nearby generation (source).
 The possible paths between these sources and sinks defined the highest priority regions where transmission lines need to be built.
 In designating an NIETC corridor, the DOE does not specify preferred routes for projects, just the general region where such projects are eligible for federal permits.
 Further, DOE did not exclude federal or state lands from the regions since right of eminent domain by a FERC permit would not apply to them.
 Although Congress did not specify that national corridors expire, the Secretary of Energy set a limit of 12 years for the Southwest and Mid-Atlantic corridors, subject to revision at any time after giving notice and opportunity for public comment.

 Project approval

 Approval of routes for specific projects will continue to be the responsibility of state authorities.
 However, FERC may issue a permit if a proposed project will significantly reduce a transmission constraint in the national corridor.
 (As of 2024 this principle, known as 'backstop siting authority', continues to hold, according to FERC Order No. 1977.)
 According to the DOE, the NIETC permit process should not disrupt the existing activities of state authorities, and FERC will investigate allegations that an applicant has acted in bad faith in state proceedings.

 When a specific route is chosen for a project, FERC will conduct an environmental impact statement (EIS) prior to groundbreaking.
-The DOE did not conduct an EIS for either NIETC region, arguing that the designation does not authorize any specific projects or routes.
+The DOE did not conduct an EIS for either NIETC region in the 2007 decision, arguing that the designation does not authorize any specific projects or routes.